Mattcreates25/West_nile_virus/West_nile_virus.md

 ## introduction
 The Andalusian viral samples belonged to lineage 1 and were relatively similar to those of previous outbreaks which occurred in the Mediterranean region
+## Objectives
+1. Download sequences
+2. Phylogenetics Analysis
+3. Document your work in GitHub
+4. Prepare a presentation for the same

 ## workspace preparations
 The first thing we did was create a working directory where we will save our files. we initiated a git repo this way we could share our work on GitHub